Wei-1/Scala-NTM/README.md

 Currently, the computation performance is 1000 times worse than the [Go version](https://github.com/fumin/ntm).

 The comparison is based on the CopyTask example and RepeatCopy example computation time on my laptop.

-Therefore, all examples are down scaled for reasonable testing time.
+Therefore, all examples are down-scaled for reasonable testing time.

 Please don't hesitate to contribute if you find any computation bottleneck.

 Possible Bottleneck Improvements:

-1. Replace those for loops with while loops
+1. Replace those `for loops` with `while loops`

-2. Replace Array with IndexSeq or other collection classes
+2. Replace `Array` with other collection classes

+3. Remove object creations in loops

+4. Just `.par` the problem

-3. Use NDArray with [MxNet](https://github.com/apache/incubator-mxnet) to improve tensor computations.
+5. Use `NDArray` with [MxNet](https://github.com/apache/incubator-mxnet) to improve tensor computations.
 Since this repo is for no dependency, might create another repo.